 As part of the first phase of reopening the Texas economy, certain businesses, including retail stores, movie theatres and restaurants, can reopen to customers.
 Starting May 1, many employees are being called back to work.
 A portion of the workforce will undoubtedly be using public transit, carpool, walking and biking to get to work – by choice or by circumstance.
 Here are some recommendations on how to commute safely as the pandemic continues.

-If you’re using your personal bike, remember to regularly disinfect the handlebars and other areas that are frequently held.
-If you’re using bike share, San Antonio B-Cycle is regularly cleaning bikes.
-However, to be vigilant, you may consider disinfecting rented bikes as well.
+If you’re using your personal bike, remember to regularly disinfect high-contact areas such as the handlebars, lock, gears, braking handles, etc. If you’re using bike or scooter share, San Antonio B-Cycle and other vendors are regularly cleaning bikes and scooters.
+However, to be vigilant, you may consider disinfecting rentals as well.
 Use hand sanitizer after using the mobile kiosk for check-out – or, better yet, use the app or key fob to minimize interaction with public surfaces.

 If you’re walking, do your best to avoid touching high-touch surfaces, such as door knobs and pedestrian push-buttons.
 If you do have to touch frequently used surfaces, avoid touching your phone and face.
 If you do, disinfect your phone when you reach your destination.
 Make sure that you wash your hands after your walk.

 Whether you’re biking or walking, be sure to practice safe social distancing.
 Stay at least six feet away from other people, including if you’re riding in a group.
-If you cannot distance safely, then you are required to wear a cloth face mask.
+If you cannot distance safely, then you must wear a cloth face mask.

-We do not recommend arranging a new carpool group at this time.
 To reduce the risk of spreading the virus, you should only carpool with members of your immediate household.
-Additionally, Uber and Lyft have ended the carpool option at this time.
+If you need to form a new carpool, consider the following:

-VIA Metropolitan Transit is continuing to exercise precautions to keep passengers and drivers safe, including disinfecting buses regularly and continuing through May 17 fare-free travel to minimize contact with fare machines and discourage passenger crowding on entry.
+VIA Metropolitan Transit is continuing to exercise precautions to keep passengers and drivers safe, including disinfecting buses regularly and requiring face coverings.
 However, you can still exercise safe riding behaviors.